OmarGaafar1/Instant-Smile-Detection/README.md

 ## Project Files

-- `model.py`: This Python script contains the implementation of the smile detection model, including data preprocessing, model training, evaluation, and saving the trained model.
+- `Convolution Neural Network Classifier.ipynb`: This notebook contains the implementation of the smile detection model, including data preprocessing, model training, evaluation, and saving the trained model.
+- `Main.ipynb`: This notebook contains the main function which starts the video capturing and sends and receives inputs from the model.
+- `data/`: This directory contains the trained data.
 - `README.md`: This README file provides an overview of the project, including the model description, program functionality, and project files.
 - `requirements.txt`: This file lists all the Python libraries required by the project.
 Use `pip install -r requirements.txt` to install the dependencies.
+- `Completed Model/`: This folder contains the pre-trained model that is ready for production.
+-
+## Getting Started

+To run the smile detection program, follow these steps:

 ## Getting Started